 LINKS TO RELATED POSTS:

-If COW is new to you, there are other blog posts on my site that you can check out.
+If Poem of the Week is new to you, there are other blog posts on my site that you can check out.
 These three are ones that I’d recommend.

 Sometimes I like to try a resource before I buy it, and I have several seasonal samples you can use for just that.
 THIS SET is great for the beginning of the year.
 It’s all about apple picking, a common fall activity.
 You can also download THIS SET which is great for now since it’s all about Thanksgiving.
 If you catch this post in the spring, never fear!
 THIS SET is about the Easter bunny.

 Below, you’ll find a link to the mega bundle in my store.
 It includes over 800 pages and about 80 poetry sets.
 This sounds like a lot I know, but you will find that some poems match your classroom themes better than others.
 Having a choice of poems helps.
 I have also found that for some students, I need more than one poem in a week because they’re reading and want to be challenged, and one thing the kids love is being able to revisit poems in their poetry books.
-As the year goes, your kids will build a great anthology for repeated reading in the classroom and for the summer.
+As the year goes, your emergent reader will build a great anthology for repeated reading in the classroom and for the summer and quickly become strong readers.

 If you prefer keeping all of your resources in one place on Teachers Pay Teacher or want to learn more, you can check out the listing and previews HERE in my store or HERE on Teachers Pay Teachers.
 If you use the BUY NOW widget above, the shopping bag is in the bottom right corner (Hard to see, but something I can’t change.)

-Teaching your students to read is so much easier when you use a consistent routine.
-I truly believe when concept of word routines are combined with lots and lots of word building activities, kids thrive.
+Teaching your emergent readers to read is so much easier when you use a consistent routine.
+I truly believe when poem of the week routines are combined with lots and lots of word building activities, emergent readers thrive.
 They move through the emergent reader stage and on to beginning to read.
 If you have questions, please share them in the comments or email me through the contact form to the right.
 If you like this resource and want your team to use it too, please email me about site licenses.
 I’m glad to work with your school.